tlack/xacto/README.md

 See `lib/filehandlers.js` for a sense of how these are constructed while these negligent docs remain unfinished.

+## In-memory databases

 ### Create and open a database - X.table(name?, schema, backends?, options?)

-Xacto databases live in their own folder.
+Xacto databases live in their own folder which is specified when the Xacto instance is created.

 ```
 > var X=require('exacto');